BytecodeLabsSoftware/RisePlus/README.md

 This repository is to download releases or give us some feedback.
 Feel free to make an issue on here, whether it be a bug fix request or simple bypass suggestion.

+**The actual code for this project comes from a Rise 6.0 source code leak from 2023.
+I did not decompile Rise by any means.**
 ## How to use Rise+
 ### Step 1: Extract files from the zip file
 No explaination needed here, just move the files to a folder where Rise+ can actually be ran.